Center for Language Studies

 World Language & Cultures Undergraduate Award

-The Center for Language Studies and World Languages and Cultures (WLC) accepts submission every May for this annual awards of at least $250 each to encourage and support students who are pursuing a language taught by faculty in WLC.
+The Center for Language Studies and World Languages and Cultures (WLC) accepts submissions every May for these annual awards of at least $250 each to encourage and support students who are pursuing a language taught by faculty in WLC.

 Languages Offered Through WLC